jeeliz/jeelizWeboji/README.md

 If you use this library with a bundler (typically *Webpack* or *Parcel*), first you should use the [module version](#using-module).

 Then, with the standard library, we load the neural network model (specified by `NNCpath` provided as initialization parameter) using AJAX for the following reasons:
-* If the user does not accept to share its webcam, or if WebGL is not enabled, we don't have to load the neural network model,
+* If the user does not accept to share its camera, or if WebGL is not enabled, we don't have to load the neural network model,
 * We suppose that the library is deployed using a static HTTPS server.

 With a bundler, it is a bit more complicated.
 It is easier to load the neural network model using a classical `import` or `require` call and to provide it using the `NNC` init parameter: